ubsicap/usfm/docs/about/index.rst

 * In USFM, character level markup can be nested (embedded) within a paragraph element, or another character element.
 However, software applications will not necessarily be capable of rendering all of the display variations which may be implied due to marker nesting.

 .. _about_usfm_changes:
-.. index:: USFM (change management)
+.. index:: USFM; change management

 Change Management
 -----------------